 Students live among other international and some Australian students in Monash University housing.
 There are five different dorm buildings to choose from, each having different attributes.
 The five buildings are all within walking distance of each other.
 Students have the ability to partake in each hall’s social events, and students have the ability to meet and become close with students from all over the world.

-Students all live in single room, with shared bathroom and kitchen facilities on each floor.
+Students all live in single rooms, with shared bathroom and kitchen facilities on each floor.
 Each building has a common area as well.
-Students will have a phone extension, and can connect to the internet from their rooms.
+Students will have a phone extension and can connect to the Internet from their rooms.
 There are also computer labs situated around campus for email and printing.
 There is a shuttle service provided, and free access to laundry facilities.
 For more information on residence halls and housing, please visit the website.

 Student may receive mail at their residence halls.
 Packages/letters should be addressed as follows:

 Name of Student